aaronPTB/battery-wallpaper-changer/README.md

 to a startup dotfile such as ~/.xinitrc

-You will also want to install the following packages:
+You will also want to install the following package(s):

 image-magick
-inotify-tools

-and anything else that breaks dependencies